 Meatballs are one of my favorite dishes to serve as an appetizer.
 They’re easy to keep warm (and hold up well) in a slow cooker and have endless possibilities of flavors that are sure to be a crowd-pleaser.
-Seriously, it’s hard to choose just one recipe to make when you have all these delicious options like Grape Jelly Meatballs, Cranberry Meatballs, and BBQ Meatballs.
+Seriously, it’s hard to choose just one recipe to make when you have delicious options like BBQ Meatballs, Lamb Meatballs, and Ground Turkey Meatballs.
 (I hear you!
 Totally agree.
 We should make a variety of them for our next party.)

 Sweet and Sour Meatballs